MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-responsible-ai-faq.md

 ---
-title: Responsible AI FAQ - Microsoft Security Copilot
+title: Responsible AI FAQ - Security Copilot in Microsoft Entra
 description: Frequently asked questions about related to Responsible AI as it relates to Copilot in Microsoft Entra.
 author:  rwike77
 ms.author:  ryanwi